Being A Student in Spain: 2016 vs 2017

 Catalan Independence – Beginning on a purely economic note, there is about to be an independence referendum in Spain for those in the Catalan region.
 Just as we saw Scotland do the same with the UK (which ultimately failed) and the UK with Europe, Catalonia wants to leave Spain, and this could have a significant impact on student life.
 If the separation is confirmed, all involved will be hoping for a clean split, but a messy divorce is just as likely.

-For those in Catalonia, experts believe the region could flourish because it’s a rich region with excellent universities and fantastic research opportunities.
+For those within Catalonia, experts believe the region could flourish because it’s a rich region with excellent universities and fantastic research opportunities.
 Although opinions are divided somewhat, many experts claim that Catalan universities will thrive outside of Spain and this is great news for all current students.
 As universities are freed from the restrictive organisational laws, education can improve thus starting a cycle of positive results.

-According to a recent report, 25% of all gender attacks that were reported were actually perpetrated by faculty.
+According to a recent report, 25% of all gender attacks that were reported were actually perpetrated on faculty.
 However, nine in ten attacks aren’t reported at all and experts believe this is because the victims are simply told their case wouldn’t be worth pursuing.
 Moving forward, the authorities are working on this issue so let’s hope they make progress soon.

 Positive Rankings – Finally, we will finish on a positive note and one that sees the Universidad Complutense de Madrid sit inside the 2017 Top 20 Universities in Europe.
-In the Top 50, Spain also has the Universitat Politecnica de Catalunya, Universitat de Valencia, and Universitat de Barcelona; this is fantastic news for all students!
+Within the Top 50, Spain also has the Universitat Politecnica de Catalunya, Universitat de Valencia, and Universitat de Barcelona; this is fantastic news for all students!